 - A written statement describing the applicant’s philosophy of education and relevant experiences in the field that are applicable to the graduate course of study.
 This statement must adhere to standard written English.

 - Faculty review.

-- Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).
+- Completion of a special application (included in the online application).

 - The ability to speak English and Spanish, and complete an oral interview (for Special Education: Bilingual Certificate Program applicants only).

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 Successful completion of the undergraduate program in exceptional education at Buffalo State is not a guarantee of admission to a graduate program.
 A point system based on the above criteria is used to evaluate applicants.
 Applicants with the highest point totals are admitted to the program each admission period.
 Only students admitted to the major (as majors or premajors) may take courses other than EXE 500.

 |Required for students without provisional/initial certification in childhood special education|